 Each Year level has an allocated Dean(s).
 Deans are available to help boys with a range of issues, both pastoral and academic.
 Parents/caregivers are welcome to contact their son's Dean to discuss any concerns.

 The Guidance Counsellor is available to the school community on a confidential basis.
-Families are welcome to contact Tony directly to have a chat about anything that is of concern at school or at home.
-Tony can also help families access a range of services in the local community if needed.
+Families are welcome to contact Simone directly to have a chat about anything that is of concern at school or at home.
+Simone can also help families access a range of services in the local community if needed.

 The Learning Support team assists boys that need additional help in the classroom to succeed in their studies.
 They also coordinate the process for Special Assessment Conditions for NCEA examinations, i.e. reader/writer assistance.